Van Cortlandt Manor: History

+The manor house is essentially a Dutch colonial country house, and by no means a mansion comparable to the Philipse Manor Hall, the country seat of the Philipses, close relatives of the Van Cortlandts.
+Yet, it occupied an important place in the public life of the Province of New York because of its owner, Pierre Van Cortlandt, who was a prominent political figure and, during the American Revolutionary War, was one of the foremost supporters of the Colonial cause.
+Military leaders of the Revolution, including Washington, Rochambeau, Lafayette, von Steuben, and others, repeatedly visited it.

-By this time tensions of the Revolutionary War had made the manor a place of wartime retreat.
-Pierre sided with the colonies and the manor was used to assist the Continental Army, using its resources to make food and supplies.
-Pierre was involved with military legislature, and his son Philip was a soldier for the Continental Army.
-Eventually Pierre and his family vacated the manor in the thick of the war.
-The manor was ransacked by the British Army and left in poor standing.
-Philip, becoming a brigadier general by the war's end, returned and, along with his sister, Catherine, brought the manor back to working order.
+The manor was used to assist the Continental Army, providing food and supplies to Washington's troops.
+Pierre's son, Philip, served as a colonel in the Continental Army.
+Eventually, Pierre and his family had to vacate the manor in the thick of the war; it was ransacked by the British Army and left in poor standing.
+Philip, having become a brigadier general by the war's end, returned and, along with his sister, Catherine (who became well known for her resistance to the British occupiers), restored the manor to working order.
+The work of repairing and rebuilding the estate was done by slaves.

-Van Cortlandt Manor became an essential stop on the route from New York to Albany in the years that followed the war.
+In the years that followed the war, Van Cortlandt Manor became a crucial stop on the route from New York to Albany.
+The Albany Post Road ran through the property, past the manor house.
 The mills were once again thriving and provided the community and travelers with food, supplies, and lodging.
-Pierre and his wife did not return until 1803 once the manor was in full working order again.
+Pierre and his wife did not return until 1803, once the manor was in full working order again.

 The manor was passed down in the family until it was sold to a non-relative, Otis Taylor, in 1945.
-By this time the property had lost luster, and was not the flourishing estate it had once been.
+By this time, the property had lost luster and was not the flourishing estate it had once been.
 Some buildings and barn houses were taken down to accommodate for more modern facilities, such as a drive-in movie theater.

-In 1953 John D. Rockefeller Jr. purchased the property and began restoring the manor to previous prominence.
-In 1961, Van Cortlandt Manor became registered as a National Historic Landmark.
+In 1953, John D. Rockefeller Jr. purchased the property and began restoring the manor to its previous prominence.
+It officially opened to the public as a museum in 1959.
+The museum holds many original furnishings, which the Van Cortlandt family members preserved through generations.
+In 1961, Van Cortlandt Manor was registered as a National Historic Landmark.

+It is one of the historic sites owned and operated by Historic Hudson Valley.
 The house is not included in the area of the hamlet of Cortlandt Manor, New York.
-It is one of the historic sites owned and operated by Historic Hudson Valley.